 The other stuff

-Asbestos skip hire is up to 7 days hire or can be earlier if requested.
+Asbestos skip hire is up to 7 days or can be earlier if requested.

 A 200um plastic liner is included in the price.

 Asbestos removal is a regulated waste.
 All skips removed from the site will have a waste tracking certificate supplied.
-This includes the hirer’s details, where it came from and the disposal details.
+The form includes the Hirer’s details, where it came from and the disposal details.